LouiseDoorr/MTA20438_PID_miniproject/README.md

 All relevant material that is not the code is located in the projectMaterial folder.
 The items are as follows:
-- circuit diagrams
+- Circuit diagrams
-- mapping tables
+- Mapping tables
 - Slide
 - State diagram
 - Video + demo